murchandamus/bips/bip-update-process.md

 ## Rationale

-[^astroturfing]: **What does it mean to be focused on the bitcoin currency?**
-    Proposals to astroturf on the Bitcoin network to store data, bootstrap their own consensus mechanism, or facilitate another currency are not on-topic.
 [^standard-track]: **Why was the Specification type introduced?**
     The definitions of Informational and Standards Track BIPs caused some confusion in the past.
 Due to Informational BIPs being described as optional, Standards Track BIPs were sometimes misunderstood to be generally recommended.